 Evidence suggests that banning smoking in work and public places may lead to a higher quit rate than in places where smoking is permitted.
 In addition, banning smoking in public spaces reduces exposure to secondhand smoke for both non-smokers and smokers.

 Symptoms of Withdrawal

-After you quit smoking, you will have some withdrawal symptoms.
-These symptoms generally peak in intensity 3 - 5 days after you quit, and usually disappear after 2 weeks, although some may persist for several months.
+After you quit smoking, you are likely to have some withdrawal symptoms.
+These symptoms generally peak in intensity 3 to 5 days after you quit, and usually disappear after 2 weeks, although some may persist for several months.

 The symptoms of withdrawal are both physical and mental.

 Treat withdrawal symptoms just like you would treat physical symptoms from an illness or disease.

 Cravings can build up during withdrawal, sometimes to a nearly intolerable point.
 Nearly every moderate-to-heavy smoker who quits experiences more than one of the following emotional and mental responses to withdrawal:

 The first signs of nicotine withdrawal can appear within 30 minutes of a smoker's last cigarette.
 Within 3 hours, the person may experience anxiety, sadness, and difficulty concentrating.